Floydlang/floyd/Notes/Floyd code.markdown

 	int f4(string x, bool y)

+# STRUCT EXAMPLES
+When defining a data type (composite) you need to list 4 example instances.
+Can use functions to build them or just fill-in manually or a mix.
+These are used in example docs, example code and for unit testing this data types and *other* data types.
+You cannot change examples without breaking client tests higher up physical dependncy graph.

 # EQUIVALENCE: FUNCTIONS - MAPS - VECTORS
 ???
 Explore functions vs vectors vs maps.
 Integer keys vs float keys. sin(float a)?